 “…you can only keep them as safe as you can.
 There will always be falls.
 I was always taught that if they’re not falling then they’re not living.
 Because they’re not moving around, you see?”
 (HCW28-interview)

-One response to managing risk was to restrict clients’ access to more risky parts of the home:
+One response to managing risk was to restrict clients’ access to more risky or hazardous parts of the home:

 ‘…Angela reminds Betty that her bedroom is now downstairs.
 Although jovial, Betty compares this to a dog being locked out of its room.
 Angela reminds Betty that her cousin Cliff had asked for this in order to keep her safe.’
 (Fieldnote)